Skip to content

 Analytics and Data

 Ask yourself, what are the most used features of your existing website today?
 Tools such as Google Analytics can help you understand where your users spend most of their time on your website, and what features they hardly ever touch.
-For example, before migrating my blog from Wordpress to Gatsby.js, I had 20+ blog posts I thought I needed to migrate from one website to the other.
+As a very small, anecdotal example, before migrating my blog from Wordpress to Next.js, I had 20+ blog posts I thought I needed to migrate from one website to the other.
 Turns out, only three of those posts accounted for 97% of the organic traffic that was hitting my website.
 I almost spent 10 hours migrating useless content that only drove 3% of traffic to my website — instead, I spent 2 hours migrating the most important content that drove 97%.

 Validate Your Assumptions